djonathas/vscode-jsdoc/README.md

 This extension contributes the following settings:

-- `jsdoc.author`: Add this option to Author be inserted automatically
+- `jsdoc.author`: Author name to be inserted automatically
+- `jsdoc.insertDate`: Insert the current date automatically

 ## Known Issues